pandey-ankit/coherence-new/lab5/lab5.md

 In this lab, you will:

-* Extend the existing Customer POJO
+* Include the dependencies for Coherence Spring Data
-* Write a JPA Repository CacheStore
+* Add a Customer Repository class
+* Update the controller to only use Coherence Spring Data

 ### Prerequisites